tech-bureau/catapult-service-bootstrap/README.md

 The Catapult cache and query engine is powered by mongodb.
 There are some known issues with the latest storage engine in some docker environments.
 The previous temporary fix was to use an older version with a custom docker compose file, that has been removed in the dragon release, please submit an issue if running into it and we can look at resurecting it.

+It has been reported that some older hosting and x86 chipsets are failing to start services.
+Currently main build targets for server releases are for more modern chipsets, if experiencing issues please report in the community developer slack group.